maxdl/PointDensity.IJ/README.rst

 segments or other open linear paths.
 It is of course also possible to use the tool for other types of two-dimensional spatial point patterns.

-PointDensity.IJ is used in conjunction with its companion ImageJ plugin, PointDensity.py.
+PointDensity.IJ is used in conjunction with its companion Python component, PointDensity.py.

 Please see the `website <http://www.hu.liu.se/forskning/larsson-max/software>`_